LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

-   When extra debugging logging is enabled, this macro expands to a loop calling :c:func:`SUNLogger_QueueMsg` and :c:func:`N_VPrintFile` for each vector in the vector array to log a debug message and output the vector data.
+   When extra debugging logging is enabled, this macro expands to a loop calling :c:func:`SUNLogger_QueueMsg` and :c:func:`N_VPrintFile` for each vector in the vector array to log an extra debug message and output the vector data.
    Otherwise, this expands to nothing.

    :param logger: the :c:type:`SUNLogger` to handle the message.